AdityaKane2001/regnety/README.md

-Models trained using this code are uploaded on TFHub and can be found [here](https://tfhub.dev/adityakane2001/collections/regnety/1).
+Models trained using this code are uploaded on [TFHub](https://tfhub.dev/adityakane2001/collections/regnety/1).
 Pretrained model stats are as follows:

 <table>